 You should talk to your doctor before taking any nutritional supplements.

-Parenteral iron, for example, can cause side effects, including:
+Parenteral iron, for example, can cause side effects that include:

 In rare cases, it can even cause a severe allergic reaction.
-Once you have been given the treatment, your doctor will have you do a repeat blood test to confirm that it was successful.
+Once you’ve been given the treatment, your doctor will have you do a repeat blood test to confirm that it was successful.
 You may need to attend the hospital for repeat appointments until you’re no longer deficient.

-If you’re experiencing symptoms and are concerned that you aren’t obtaining enough of a certain nutrient, talk to your doctor.
+If you’re experiencing symptoms and are concerned that you’re not obtaining enough of a certain nutrient, talk to your doctor.
 They can discuss your diet with you and help figure out whether you should make some dietary changes or start taking supplements.